 |Gross Vehicle Weight Rating (GVW)||9,500|

-The Keystone Outback 291UBH could be one of the lightest moderately sized travel trailers, with premium features, on the market today.
-The 291UBH offers a unique design, unlike any other travel trailer on the road.
-The trailer offers a rear bunk bed setup, with larger bunks than the traditional twin style, and a closable door.
+While we’re still waiting on the specs for the 2023 mode, the 2022 Keystone Outback 291UBH could be one of the lightest moderately sized travel trailers, with premium features, on the market today.
+The 291UBH offers a unique design unlike any other travel trailer on the road.
+The trailer offers a rear bunk bed setup with larger bunks than the traditional twin style and a closable door.
 The bunkhouse area is perfect for small kids and provides plenty of room to make the space their own.

 The 291UBH offers a full kitchen inside and a refrigerator and stove outside.
 The bathroom has a roomy stand-up shower and plenty of room.
 The main bedroom offers a queen-sized bed with easy access to under-bed storage.
 This area also has a dog door and can serve as a kennel for small dogs.